mreilly13/raven-checkers/README.md

 ## Running the program

 * From a command prompt inside the project folder, type `pdm run python main.py`.
+* To print performance statistics to the console, include the command line argument `-m`: `pdm run python main.py -m`
+* To use the parallelized AI agent search built in pyspark, include the command line argument `-p`: `pdm run python main.py -p`
+* to print performance statistics and use parallelization, use both arguments: `pdm run python main.py -p -m`

 ## Running unit tests